 (ii) an Identity Agent Certification.

-6.5.6 Subject to Participation Rule 6.5.3, compliance with the Verification of Identity Standard by the Subscriber and/or its Identity Agent will be deemed to constitute taking reasonable steps for the purposes of Participation Rule 6.5.1.
+6.5.6 Subject to Participation Rule 6.5.3, compliance with the Verification of Identity Standard by the Subscriber and/or its Identity Agent will be deemed to constitute the taking of reasonable steps for the purposes of Participation Rule 6.5.1.

 6.6 Supporting evidence

-The Subscriber must retain the evidence supporting an electronic Registry Instrument or other electronic Document for at least seven years from the date of Lodgment of the Registry Instrument or other electronic Document that is registered or recorded including:
+The Subscriber must retain the evidence supporting an electronic Registry Instrument or other electronic Document for at least seven years from the date of Lodgment of the electronic Registry Instrument or other electronic Document that is registered or recorded including:

 (a) any evidence required by the Duty Authority; and